 Most recently the claims of Due Process violations in Whitelaw v.
 Denver City Council, 405 P.3d 433 (Colo App.
 2017), cert. denied (2017), were resolved in a manner consistent with all of the prior precedents in Colorado that tend to grant elected governing bodies the benefit of the doubt.
 The case involved a highly contested site-specific rezoning: the city council representative for the district in which the rezoning was proposed received, on her private email account, numerous messages from both proponents and opponents of the project, messages that were neither revealed nor placed on the record at the public hearing on the rezoning.

 Neighbors who opposed the rezoning sued, claiming, inter alia, that the very existence of the ex parte emails tainted the process and deprived them of due process.
 The Court of Appeals refused to adopt a per se rule on ex parte contacts (as would apply in a case involving actual judicial officers), and instead reaffirmed the principle that the burden of proof resides with the plaintiffs to prove that ex parte contacts in any way prejudiced the proceedings, and did so in manner sufficient to overcome the presumption of integrity, honesty and impartiality enjoyed by the council member and the council as a whole.1

-As more fully addressed in the Opening Brief of the Defendant/Appellants in the instant case, the record in this case is bereft of any specific evidence on the record of prejudice by the county commissioner that would overcome the well-settled presumption of integrity.
-The trial court simply made the leap to its conclusion that a campaign contribution of a certain scale automatically requires recusal and abstention.
+The record in this case is bereft of any specific evidence on the record of prejudice by the county commissioner that would overcome the well-settled presumption of integrity.
+The trial court simply leapt to its conclusion that a campaign contribution might require recusal and abstention depending on the size and timing of the contribution.

-E. The trial court's reasoning is inconsistent with Colorado campaign and ethics laws
+D. The trial court's reasoning is inconsistent with Colorado campaign and ethics laws.

-Colorado laws draw an analytical distinction between money that is contributed to a campaign committee on behalf of a person who is candidate for election to a public office, and money that is gifted directly to a public official in his or her personal and individual capacity.
-The trial court Order conflates these two concepts and does not pay due respect to the fact that state law cabins off campaign contributions from "gifts" which would tend to corrupt or unduly influence an elected official in the performance of his or her duties.
+Colorado laws draw an analytical distinction between money that is contributed to a campaign committee on behalf of a person who is a candidate for election to a public office, and money that is gifted directly to a public official in his or her personal and individual capacity.
+The trial courts analysis conflates these two concepts and does not pay due respect to the fact that state law cabins off campaign contributions from "gifts" which would tend to corrupt or unduly influence an elected official in the performance of his or her duties.